mkimhj/twocents/README.md

 * Implement tabs in the form and integrate Paypal if we find it necessary.

 **Style**
-* Style and make the Donation page view look better.
+* Style and make the Donation page view to look better.
-* Create a better "Finished Form" page other than some text
+* Create a better "Finished Form" page other than some text, maybe the form turns into a two cents png and flies up like in our mobile app video?
-* Restrict the toolbar to be of a certain width?
+* Restrict the toolbar to be of a certain width (960px)?
 The logo and the buttons width are currently maxed out to the page
 * Find a better color scheme that represents us.
 * Create pngs?
 Or maybe find someone in InnoD who would be willing to find pngs.
 * By no means is the font and such finalized, feel free to explore any better options and share.

 **Logistics**
 * Find a nonprofit, maybe two, to connect with and start marketing once site is up and running.
-* Get a corporate / nonprofit bank account to connect Stripe with.
+* Get a corporate / nonprofit bank account to connect our donations with.